VonaeschLabUNIL/LAB_BIOINFO_SCRIPTS/IN_HUMANS/METAGENOMIC/README.md

 ⚠️ READ ME! ⚠️

-For all scripts, the paths, module version, and number of samples need to be adapted.
+For all scripts the following needs to be adapted:
+           - paths
+           - modules version
+           - SBATCH parameters

 Steps for processing of sequencing data for: cleaning, read-based analysis and MAGs assembly.